Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- You should highlight any achievements or responsibilities you had in these roles
+- Note any achievements or responsibilities you fulfilled during these roles.

 References: